graearea/graearea.github.io/lapbelt-bung.md

 So the bung needs to tap the thread into the grot and clean it out?

-it shouldn't be ugly, maybe a nice carbon fibre weave appearance?
+it shouldn't be ugly, maybe a nice carbon fiber weave appearance?

 you don't care if it's billet aluminium and you don't want it to cost £40?